sylviasullivan/sylviasullivan.github.io/index.md

 | Date | News |
 |:-----|:-----|
+| 6 July 2026 | Edgardo is in Boulder, CO for NCAR's CESM Tutorial this week.
+| 8 June 2026 | Sylvia is in Telluride, CO for a workshop on Aerosols and Clouds: Connections from the Laboratory to the Field to the Globe.
+| 18 May 2026 | Ashlynne is in Norman, OK for the DOE's ARM Big Data Summer School.
 | 30 April 2026 | Thabo was accepted in the 2026-2027 cohort of [Carsons Scholars](https://carson.arizona.edu/)!
 | 15 April 2026 | Sylvia is visiting the Department of Atmospheric Sciences at the University of Utah to give a seminar.
-| 5 March 2026 | Ashlynne will join the ARM Big Open Data Science Summer School in Norman, OK this May.
 | 3 February 2026 | Juliana is flying to King George Island, Antarctica to help maintain the measurement station of the Chilean Antarctic Institute (INACH) for the next four weeks! |
 | 26 January 2026 | Juliana is in Houston for the American Meteorological Society meeting and will give a talk on her work studying links of aerosol extreme events and heat over the Southwest. |
 | 15 January 2026 | Welcome to Giorgia Melita and Zach Powers, undergraduates in chemical engineering who will assist with freezing experiments through the spring semester.